 To ensure that fines and fees reflect what people can actually afford to pay, judges must have discretion in individual cases.
 Eighteen states give judges the ability to waive or modify all fines, fees, surcharges and assessments according to the person's ability to pay, and nearly every state give judges the ability to waive or modify these costs in at least some circumstances.
-Michigan does not authorize judges to waive or modify all fines and fees, but it received partial credit because judges have the discretion to waive some fines and fees.x
+Vermont has some mandatory surcharges that judges may not waive or modify.
+It received partial credit, however, because judges have discretion to waive fines in whole or in part.x

-Recommendation: Michigan should give judges discretion to waive or modify all fines, fees, and other costs.
+Recommendation: As it has done with fines, Vermont should give judges discretion to waive or modify all fees and other costs.